westbury/iom-bus-planner/README.md

 Anyone with a Github account can create issues and comment on existing issues.

 The web pages are published using Github Pages.

+These web pages are also deployed to [planmybus.im](planmybus.im).
+If you go there you will also find the Flutter mobile app running the web version.